-Join other children (ages 4–8) for a week of Music and Movement including listening to a variety of music, playing classroom instruments, and drawing to music.
-Students will be exploring the connection between music and movement, incorporating nature walks, storytelling, concert listening, singing, and much more!
+Join other children (ages 4–8) for a week of Music and Movement including listening to a variety of music, learning about rhythm, tempo and the musical alphabet.
+Students will be exploring the connection between music and movement, storytelling, concert listening, singing, and much more.

-(Brio Music Camp is offered through the Academy of Music in partnership with Fusion Arts – fusionartsmn.org) Brio means brillance, vitality, with energy.
+(Brio Music Camp is offered through the Academy of Music in partnership with Fusion Arts – fusionartsmn.org) Brio means brilliance, vitality, with energy.

 Mikki Johnston holds a Bachelor of Music in Violin Performance from the University of Northwestern, St. Paul and a Master of Music in Violin Performance from the University of Minnesota.
 She is a member of the Suzuki Association of the Americas, runs her own violin studio, StudioJ, and is the Artistic Director of Fusion Arts, a non-profit organization.
 She is passionate about helping kids discover the beauty of music and equipping them with the tools necessary for their own expression thereof.